dalesgit/dalesgit.github.io/relg101-s19/presentations/abrahamic-islam.md

 Chosen by Allah to be His messengers

 1. Worship the One true God
-2. Accountability

-Adam, Abraham, Moses, Jesus, etc...
+2. Adam, Abraham, Moses, Jesus, etc...

-Mohammad is the final Prophet
+3. Mohammad is the final Prophet

 --

 #### Prophet Mohammad (pbuh)
+*overview of his life*

 - "Al-Amin" (The Truthful)
 - First revelation in Cave Hiraa'